 Often, they emphasize the use of diuretics, laxatives, various vitamins and minerals, and other products or compounds that can produce “detoxifying” effects.
 These “toxins,” however, are loosely, if ever, defined, and typically include villains like pollutants, synthetic chemicals, and heavy metals.

-There is no evidence suggesting these products do anything to remove these compounds from your body, or to suggest that they can lead to sustainable weight loss.
+There is no evidence suggesting these products do anything to remove these compounds from your body, or that they can lead to sustainable weight loss.
 Put bluntly and honestly, they are a sham.

 Your body, on the other hand, is equipped with a series of organs and processes that eliminate toxins for you.
 Your liver, kidneys, digestive system, skin, and lungs all work together to remove waste, prevent toxic buildup, and keep your healthy and balanced.
 Of course, the healthier these organs are, the better they function.
 So, adopting certain lifestyle practices can help you stay healthier, longer, and reduce the risk of chronic illness.